andywar65/dxf2vr/README.md

 Look-at standard block is a plane that always faces the camera.

 Text standard block is a text centered in a bounding plane.
 The attributes control alignment, content and wrap count, which is the number of letters that fill the width of the bounding plane.

+Link standard block allows you to link different pages on a click.
+The `Tree` attribute lets you select among parent, previous, next and first child page.
+If target has an equirectangular image (see backend paragraph) it will appear in the link.

 ### Wagtail backend